fablabbcn/fablabbcn-legacy-web/_posts/news-post/2016-01-27 fab academy kickoff.md

 ## What is their plan?

-During this 5 month part-time program, students learn how to envision, prototype and document their projects and ideas through many hours of hands-on experience with digital fabrication tools, taking a variety of code formats and turning them into physical objects. - See more at: http://fablabbcn.org/fab_academy.html#sthash.zSisIxLr.dpuf
+During this 5 month part-time program, students learn how to envision, prototype and document their projects and ideas through many hours of hands-on experience with digital fabrication tools, taking a variety of code formats and turning them into physical objects.

 ### Stay tuned!